Beauty and the Beast (1991 film): Broadway musical

-Live-action film
+Live-action remake

 In June 2014, Walt Disney Pictures announced that a live-action film adaptation of the original animated film was in the works, with Bill Condon directing and Evan Spiliotopoulos penning the screenplay.
 Condon originally planned on not only drawing inspiration from the animated film, but also to include most, if not all, of the Menken/Rice songs from the Broadway musical, with the intention of making the film as a "straight-forward, live-action, large-budget movie musical".
 In September 2014, it was announced that Stephen Chbosky would re-write the script.
 In January 2015, Emma Watson announced via her Facebook page that she would portray Belle in the live-action film.

 In March 2015, Dan Stevens, Luke Evans, Emma Thompson, Josh Gad, Audra McDonald, and Kevin Kline joined the film as the Beast, Gaston, Mrs. Potts, Lefou, Garderobe, and Maurice, respectively.
 (Note: Attributed to multiple references:) The following month, Ian McKellen, Ewan McGregor, Stanley Tucci, and Gugu Mbatha-Raw joined the cast, as Cogsworth, Lumière, Cadenza, and Plumette, respectively.
 (Note: Attributed to multiple references:) Composer Alan Menken returned to score the film's music, with new material written by Menken and Tim Rice.
 In June 2015, Menken said the film would not include the songs that were written for the Broadway musical.
 Filming began on May 18, 2015, in London, and at Shepperton Studios in Surrey.
 Production officially wrapped in August 2015.
 The film was released on March 17, 2017.